agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 export CDP_PRIVATE_KEY=<cdp_user_private_key> # Only required for CDP Public Cloud
 ```

+This provisioner uses two sets of credentials to perform operations on Apache Ranger and Apache Impala.
+The default configuration sets them both equal to the environment variables `CDP_DEPLOY_ROLE_USER` and `CDP_DEPLOY_ROLE_PASSWORD`, so that only one user is initially necessary, but the Ranger credentials can be overridden via configuration if they need to be different (see [Configuring](#configuring)).

-The CDP user must be a `Machine User` and needs to have at least the following roles:
+The used CDP users must be `Machine User` and need to check some requirements depending on the type of CDP Cloud.

+### CDP Public Cloud

+On **CDP Public** it needs to have at least the following roles:
+- Impala:
   - DWAdmin
   - DWUser
+- Ranger:
   - EnvironmentAdmin
   - EnvironmentUser

-Alternatively to `EnvironmentAdmin` role, the Machine User must have the necessary permissions to manage Ranger, specifically creating/updating/retrieving/deleting Security Zones, Roles, Resource based Policies and the resources related to them.
+Alternatively to `EnvironmentAdmin` role, the Machine User for Ranger must have the necessary permissions to manage Ranger, specifically creating/updating/retrieving/deleting Security Zones, Roles, Resource based Policies and the resources related to them.
+If the same user is used for both services, it must have the four roles and/or permissions.

+### CDP Private Cloud

+On **CDP Private**, the deploy user needs to have admin privileges on Ranger, as well as have the following permissions (e.g. through Ranger policies):
+- `read`, `write`, `execute` permissions on HDFS directory to be used
+- `all` permissions on Impala databases and tables to be used

+However, if Impala is authenticated using Kerberos as it is in most cases, the only set of credentials needed will be used to access Ranger, whereas for Impala a valid keytab with a principal with service name `impala` will be necessary, accompanied by the necessary kerberos configuration files (see [Configuring](#configuring)).

 After this, execute: